Baskarperiyasamy/Smart-E-Commerce-Platform_Returns-Refunds/README.md

 1. Log in as a customer in one browser tab, and open `notifications.html` — this opens a live WebSocket connection to the backend
-2. In another tab (or the same one), place an order via Checkout
-3. The moment the order is created, an **"Order confirmed"** notification appears instantly on the Notifications page (pushed over WebSocket, no refresh needed) — and an email goes out if SMTP is configured
+2. Place an order via Checkout — an **"Order confirmed"** notification appears instantly (pushed over WebSocket) and an email goes out if SMTP is configured
-4. Complete the Stripe payment — a **"Payment successful"** notification arrives the same way once the webhook confirms it
+3. Complete the Stripe payment — a **"Payment successful"** notification arrives the same way
-5. Log in as admin, open Swagger (`/docs`), and use `PUT /orders/{order_id}/status` with `"order_status": "shipped"`, then `"delivered"` — each one fires a live notification + email to the customer
+4. As admin, use `PUT /orders/{order_id}/status` with `"shipped"`, then `"delivered"` — each fires a live notification + email
+5. Approve or reject a return as above — same live behavior
-6. Click **Mark all as read** on the Notifications page, or mark a single one — `POST /notifications/read`
+6. Click **Mark all as read**, or mark a single one — `POST /notifications/read`
-7. To see the cart's real-time side: open `cart.html` in two tabs logged in as the same user, add an item in one tab, and watch the other tab's totals update automatically via the `cart_updated` WebSocket event

-If notifications don't appear live, check the browser console for a WebSocket connection error — the token is passed as `?token=...` in the URL since browsers can't set custom headers on a WebSocket handshake.

 ---

 ## Try the Django Admin Panel end-to-end

 1. Go to `http://127.0.0.1:8001/admin/` and log in with your Django superuser
-2. Click **Users** — search for a customer, edit their role or untick "Is active" to deactivate them, or use the bulk actions dropdown (Assign role: Admin/Staff/Customer, Activate/Deactivate) on multiple users at once
+2. **Users** — search for a customer, edit their role, or use bulk actions (Assign role, Activate/Deactivate)
-3. Click **Products** → **Add product** — fill in the fields and use the **Image upload** field at the bottom to attach a real image file; save, and the image's URL is appended to that product's `images` field
+3. **Products** — add a product with an image upload; edit stock inline
-4. Click **Orders** — open any order to see its line items and payment history inline (read-only, since those come from checkout/Stripe).
-   Change `order_status` to `Shipped`, save — the customer gets a new Notification row + an email (check their inbox if SMTP is configured)
+4. **Orders** — open any order to see items/payments inline; change `order_status` to `Shipped`/`Delivered` — triggers a Notification + email
-5. Go to `http://127.0.0.1:8001/dashboard/` — see total sales, the revenue trend chart, top-selling products, and any low-stock products
-6. Click any of the **Export Reports** links at the bottom of the dashboard to download the Orders/Sales/Users report as CSV or PDF
+5. **Return Requests** — browse submitted returns (read-only reference;
+   approve/reject via the FastAPI endpoints/`admin-returns.html` instead)
+6. `http://127.0.0.1:8001/dashboard/` — sales totals, revenue trend, order
+   status breakdown, top products, low-stock alerts, CSV/PDF exports

 ---

 ## Optional Docker Deployment

-A `docker-compose.yml` at the project root containerizes MySQL + the FastAPI backend + the Django Admin Panel (the frontend and Stripe CLI still run locally, same as before — this only containerizes the two Python services and their database):
+A `docker-compose.yml` at the project root containerizes MySQL + the FastAPI backend + the Django Admin Panel:

 ```bash
 docker compose up --build